hofstadter-io/hof/docs/content/_index.md

 # `hof` is a code generation framework

-`hof` is a versatile tool that leverages the power of CUE, data, and templates to generate files of any kind.
-With its reusable and modular generators, you can easily write and maintain large amounts of code, making it an ideal choice for complex projects.
+`hof` is a versatile tool that leverages the power of CUE, data, and templates<br>to generate files of any kind.
+With its reusable and modular generators, you<br>can easily write and maintain large amounts of code, making it an ideal<br>choice for complex projects.

-One of the key features of `hof` is its data layer, which enables you to manage configuration and models, creating code that is resilient to version skew.
+One of the key features of `hof` is its data layer, which enables you to manage<br>configuration and models, creating code that is resilient to version skew.

 This ensures that your code remains consistent, even as it evolves over time.

-In addition, `hof` offers a creator system that allows you to provide one-line commands to your users.
-This provides an interactive prompt for getting started with your projects, making it easy for users to get up and running quickly.
+In addition, `hof` offers a creator system that allows you to provide one-line<br>
+commands to your users.
+This provides an interactive prompt for getting<br>started with your projects, making it easy for users to get up and running<br>quickly.

-To make managing dependencies easier, `hof` also includes a module system that helps you keep track of your project's dependencies and make it easily available to others.
-This simplifies the process of sharing your code with others and ensures that your project remains organized and well-managed.
+To make managing dependencies easier, `hof` also includes a module<br>system that helps you keep track of your project's dependencies and<br>make it easily available to others.
+This simplifies the process of sharing<br>your code with others and ensures that your project remains organized<br>and well-managed.

 1. __code generation__ - data + template = _ (anything) - technology agnostic
 1. __generators__ - reusable and modular code generation configuration